caiolauro/PySparkDataPipe/README.md

 ## **Phase 3**
 ---
-The choosen architecture adopts ELT, allowing transformations to occur when really needed.
+The chosen architecture adopts ELT, allowing transformations to occur when really needed.

 It starts with AWS S3 to create a highly available, consistent and durable Data Lake.